Gabriel Medina: Life and career

-In the 2014 WCT season, by winning the very first event of the season, the Quiksilver Pro Gold Coast, Medina became the first Brazilian male surfer ever to win on the Gold Coast, and also the first goofy to win this contest since 2004 and less than two months after recovering from a broken leg injury suffered while surfing in Hawaii.
+In the 2014 WCT season, Medina won the Quiksilver Pro Gold Coast, becoming the first Brazilian male surfer ever to win on the Gold Coast and the first goofy to win the contest since 2004 and less than two months after recovering from a broken leg injury suffered while surfing in Hawaii.
 He dropped to 5th on the rankings after finishing 13th on the Billabong Rio Pro, but re-assumed the pole after winning the Volcom Fiji Pro.
-Medina also won the Billabong Pro Teahupoo, the seventh WCT event of the season in Tahiti, beating in a highly competitive final Kelly Slater.
+Medina also won the Billabong Pro Teahupoo, the seventh WCT event of the season in Tahiti, winning a highly competitive final with Kelly Slater.
 Later in the year, after finishing in 2nd place in the last event of the season at the Billabong Pipeline Masters in Hawaii, Medina went on to become the first ever Brazilian ASP World Champion by the age of 20 (the youngest since Kelly Slater did also in age 20 in 1992).

 In 2015, after a sequence of average results, Medina won the Quiksilver Pro France, capturing his sixth WCT event win and his second in Hossegor, France.
-After beating Mick Fanning and reaching the finals at the last WCT event of the season, the Billabong Pipe Masters in Hawaii, for the second straight year, Medina once again made history, becoming the first Brazilian ever to win the Hawaiian Triple Crown of Surfing title.
-With Adriano de Souza winning the other semifinal later and capturing the 2015 World Title (due to Fanning's loss to Medina), the stage was set for a first time ever all Brazilian final at the Pipe Masters.
-Medina finished runner-up once again as de Souza became the first Brazilian ever to win the Hawaiian CT event.
-With this second place, Medina finished the 2015 WCT season on a high note, reaching the 3rd place.
+After beating Mick Fanning and reaching the finals at the last WCT event of the season, the Billabong Pipe Masters in Hawaii, for the second straight year, Medina became the first Brazilian ever to win the Hawaiian Triple Crown of Surfing title.
+With Adriano de Souza winning the other semifinal later and capturing the 2015 World Title (due to Fanning's loss to Medina), de Souza and Medina competed in the first ever all-Brazilian final at the Pipe Masters.
+Medina finished runner-up, with de Souza becoming the first Brazilian ever to win the Hawaiian CT event.
+With this second place, Medina finished the 2015 WCT season in 3rd place.

-On 14 May 2016, during the Oi Rio Pro, Medina made history once again, becoming the first surfer ever to land the move "Backflip" in competition.
-As a result, Medina got a perfect 10 in all five judges, thus beating fellow countryman Alex Ribeiro in a 2nd round elimination heat.
+On 14 May 2016, during the Oi Rio Pro, Medina made history and became the first surfer ever to land the move "Backflip" in competition.
+As a result, Medina got a perfect 10 from all five judges, thus beating fellow countryman Alex Ribeiro in a 2nd round elimination heat.
 Medina went on to finish the competition in third place.

 On 17 June 2016, in the Fiji Islands, Medina won his seventh WCT event, his second in Cloudbreak, in heavy conditions.
 The win put him as the most victorious Brazilian surfer in the history of the CT only at the age of 22.

 In the 2017 season, Medina made history as one of the two (Carissa Moore, in the women's division) first-ever surfers to win a competition in a man-made wave pool at Kelly Slater's Surf Ranch in Lemoore, California.